JJWallis/single-price-grid/README.md

 ### What I learned

 This was the first challenge I attempted on the Front End Mentor without an official solution to reference.
-That whole concept was terrifying at first, but I quickly reaped the rewards by feeling more independant as a developer.
+That whole concept was terrifying at first, but I quickly reaped the rewards by feeling more independant as a developer after successfully completing it.

 ```html
 <p class="light-grey">